LUTE Configuration Database Specification

 This table DOES NOT contain constraints.
 This breaks full normalization to some degree.
 Redundant entries are allowed.

-table holds meta data combinations that can be associated to a parameter/value combination.
+The param_meta table holds meta data combinations that can be associated to a parameter/value combination.
 A single meta data set may be associated to multiple parameter/value entries.
 The meta data in this table is mostly used for internal LUTE objects, but also contains information about reconstructing the parameter type.

 rename_param |